-The magnesium carbonate market is projected to be expanded from USD 9.11 billion in 2025 to USD 17.10 billion by 2035, advancing at a CAGR of 6.5% over the forecast period.
-The growth is being driven by increasing demand for magnesium carbonate in various industries, including pharmaceuticals, personal care, construction, and rubber.
-Its unique properties, such as high thermal stability, moisture absorption, and fire resistance, are being leveraged across these sectors.
+The global magnesium carbonate market is projected to expand from USD 9.11 billion in 2025 to USD 17.1 billion by 2035, advancing at a CAGR of 6.5% over the forecast period.
+Growth is being driven by the increasing use of magnesium carbonate in pharmaceuticals, construction materials, rubber products, and personal care applications.

 Attributes | Key Insights |